aliclarke206/MileStoneProject2_HabitTracker/README.md

 place to check for reference, track and store these daily tasks is an extremely help full resource.

 This project is a simple and responsive design which is super user friendly.
 It allows the user to break down their daily tasks into sections or categories of their choice, for example, work, study or exercise.
 Within in these categories their tasks are broken down and automatically tracked once a task is completed and displayed conveniently in a progress bar.
-### Buiness Goals
-### Customer Goals

 ## Ux
 **User Stories**
+As a user of this application:

-* A place to track and store habits.
+* I would like one place to track and store daily tasks.
-* Able to view progress over time.
+* An ability to view sub categories and broken down tasks within these categories.
-* Able to add and remove habits.
+* Ability to add and remove tasks.
-* Monitoring how you're doing over time.
+* Ability to check off when cpomplete.
+* Monitoring of the progression of completed tasks.
-* Simplifies big changes into smaller actions that compund over time.
+* Simplifies big tasks into smaller actions that compund over time.
-* creates a visual que that reminds you to act.
+* Creates a visual cue that reminds you to act.
-* Satisfying to record success and not break the streak.
+* Satisfying to record progress and not break the streak.
-* Extra points for habit stacking.
 * Easy to use on desktop and mobile.
+* Simple design with no complicated format.

 ### Strategy